UniversalDevicesInc/udi_python_interface/PortingGuide.md

    self.Notices['new notice'] = 'This is a new notice'
    ```

-   Setting a notice will cause it propogate to PG3 and then to the UI.
+   Setting a notice will cause it propagate to PG3 and then to the UI.

    Self.Notices.clear()  will remove all notices.
 See the API documentation for
    more information on what you can do with Notices.